blueberry-py/blog/content/post/uv-is-latest-attempt-to-rule-them-all/index.md

 Creating a virtual environment is now as easy as `uv venv`, though you now need at least one Python interpreter ready to make it work.

-The virtual env it creates is just a standard Python venv, except it does not include `pip` by default (however if you need pip you can let it be included by using extra flag, or install it manually after).
+The virtual env it creates is just a standard Python venv, except it does not include `pip` by default (however if you need pip, you can let it be included by using an extra flag, or you could install it manually anytime after).

 Some of your daily commands can then be like (but faster):